instructlab/community/CONTRIBUTOR_ROLES.md

 * You make and approve technical design decisions.
 * You set technical direction and priorities.
 * You define milestones and releases.
-* You mentor and guide contributors to the project.
+* You mentor and guide contributors to the project, including mentoring and sponsoring potential Triager and Maintainer candidates.
 * You ensure the continued health of the project.
 * You are responsive to review requests.
 * You review assigned PRs that are related to your area of expertise.